isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 <div class="isomer-card-grid">
 <div class="isomer-card">
 <div class="isomer-card-body">
-<div class="isomer-card-title">A supportive environment</div>
+<div class="isomer-card-title">A diverse and inclusive environment</div>
-<div class="isomer-card-description">Face challenges and step out of your comfort zone with the backing of
+<div class="isomer-card-description">We value the diverse ideas and contributions of our GovTechies as they
-nurturing colleagues.</div>
+drive our innovation and success in building a Smart Nation.</div>
 </div>
 </div>
 <div class="isomer-card">